SchwarzIT/onyx/apps/docs/src/development/packages/storybook-utils.md

 ### createActionLoggerWrapper

-Wraps the original component and add [Storybook action logging](https://storybook.js.org/docs/essentials/actions).
+Wraps the original component and adds [Storybook action logging](https://storybook.js.org/docs/essentials/actions).
 This is useful for slotted child components that emit relevant events.

 Returns a wrapped component, which can be used in place of the original component.